Motion Graphics Artist on goLance vs. Upwork

 Is goLance really better than Upwork for hiring motion graphics artists?

-For most buyers — yes. goLance pre-vets every Motion Graphics Artist before they appear in search results, charges 0% buyer fees, and uses direct matching instead of bidding wars.
-On a year-long motion graphics artist engagement at $58/hr, goLance saves you approximately $8,700 in platform fees alone — at the same freelancer rate.
+For most buyers — yes. goLance pre-vets every Motion Graphics Artist before they appear in search results, charges one 7.95% platform fee that is shareable between client and freelancer, and uses direct matching instead of bidding wars.
+On a year-long motion graphics artist engagement at $58/hr, the all-in fee gap (15% on Upwork vs. 7.95% on goLance) works out to approximately $8,178 less leaving the engagement on goLance.

 Why don't senior motion graphics artists bid on Upwork?

 Senior motion graphics artists with established client books rarely bid on Upwork projects.
-Upwork's pay-per-bid (Connects) model and surcharge fees discourage top talent.
+Upwork's pay-per-bid (Connects) model and stacked fees (5% client surcharge + 10% freelancer service fee) discourage top talent.
 They're typically on direct-matching platforms like goLance where their experience speaks first and they don't pay to compete for work.

 What does Upwork charge for hiring a Motion Graphics Artist?